ubc-cpsc455-2024S/gOOpy/README.md

 ### Node & Express

-We use Node.js and Express to create RESTful API endpoints to handle user authentication, as well as scene saving / retrieval.
+We use Node.js and Express to create RESTful API endpoints to handle user authentication, user information, as well as scene saving / retrieval.
+Backend endpoints feature error handling in case our database features fail to load for any reason.

 TODO I think we should say more here.